 Back in December 2019 when I first started writing this post, I was eagerly awaiting the delivery [gifted] of the new Nike Air Zoom SuperRep training shoes.
-Needless to say, they never turned up and Nike never responded to my emails.
+They actually never turned up and Nike never responded to my emails.

-The Nike Air Zoom SuperRep was built specifically for the rigors of high-intensity classes… and therefore, built for me and my day to day job as a Fitness Professional.
+The Nike Air Zoom SuperRep 3 was built specifically for the rigours of high-intensity classes – circuit training, HIIT and other fast-paced exercise – and therefore, built for me and my day to day job as a Fitness Professional.
 The entire range – details later on – is built to serve the performance needs of class-based fitness athletes.

 As it stands, I just took delivery of a pair of SuperReps… that I’ve purchased myself.
-So I’ll finally be able to finish this post and share my first hand experience of the trainers.
+So I was finally able to finish this post and share my first hand experience of the trainers.

 High-intensity interval training (HIIT) workouts